nkkollaw/foorious-formbuilder/README.md

-# Foorious Formbuilder--Create your own forms and surveys.
+# Foorious Formbuilder--create your own forms and surveys.

 Originally Kinto Formbuilder but doesn't use Kinto anymore, so might as well rename it.